-Guidance for companies to work out and claim relief from Corporation Tax on trading losses.
+How to work out and claim Corporation Tax relief on trading losses.

 If your company or organisation is liable for Corporation Tax and makes a loss from trading, the sale or disposal of a capital asset, or on property income, then you may be able to claim relief from Corporation Tax.